katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 and opening the link in the message on your browser.

-The container image has VNC installed in a similar way as the CMSSW container and you can start the graphics windows with `vnc_start`.
+For other graphics, on native Linux, use X11-forwarding.
+On other systems, use VNC that is installed in the container and start the graphics windows with `vnc_start`.
 Open the browser window in the address given at the start message ([http://127.0.0.1:6080/vnc.html](http://127.0.0.1:6080/vnc.html)) with the default VNC password is `cms.cern`.
 It shows an empty screen to start with and all graphics will pop up there.

 Type `exit` to leave the container, and if you have started VNC, stop it first: